-Given the limitations of copyright and trade secret law, the best protections for recipes are for the parties to agree who the rightful owner of a recipe is (e.g., the chef or the restaurant) at the time of contracting, with assignments, and if appropriate, non-disclosure agreements (which, practically speaking, are almost a requirement for trade secret protection).
+Given the limitations of copyright and trade secret law, the best protection for recipes are for the parties to agree on who is the rightful owner of a recipe (e.g., the chef or the restaurant) at the time of contracting with assignments and, if appropriate, non-disclosure agreements (which practically speaking are almost a requirement for trade secret protection).
 Of course, by the time a dispute arises that is ripe for litigation, it is too late to correct these mistakes.
 Given this reality, commercial litigators must shape their arguments based on the facts they are given.
-In the copyright context, this can mean framing the recipe as merely a recitation of ingredients or focusing instead on the expressive words used in the recitation, depending on your side of the case.
-In the trade secret context, this means homing in on the steps taken (or not taken) to keep a recipe secret and the existence (or non-existence) of similar recipes in the public domain.
+In the copyright context, this can mean framing the recipe as merely a resuscitation of ingredients or focusing instead on the expressive words used in the resuscitation, depending on your side of the case.
+In the trade secret context, this means honing in on the steps taken (or not taken) to keep the recipe secret and the existence (or nonexistence) of similar recipes in the public domain.
 Regardless of which side of a case you are on, the explosion of the foodie culture, the historical practices of the restaurant business, and the evolving law in this area provide ample grounds to develop and put forward unique and persuasive arguments.